L.J. Cryer scores 23 points in No. 6 Houston's 66-60 victory over Xavier

 The Cougars went more than six minutes without scoring and the Musketeers took advantage with a 10-0 run.

+“We just had to take it one possession at a time,” Cryer said.
+“We were going in some scoring droughts.
+Just trying to get as many good shots up as possible.”

-With Houston leading by nine, Cougars coach Kelvin Sampson was whistled for a technical for his reaction to a foul call.
+With Houston leading by nine, Sampson was whistled for a technical for his reaction to a foul call.

 Claude hit two free throws, and Gytis Nemeiksa's jumper cut it to 46-41.

 There were 50 fouls called and the teams combined for 55 free throws.
-Houston's Claude and Joseph Tugler fouled out, and five players finished with four fouls.
+Houston's Joseph Tugler fouled out, along with Xavier's Claude, and five players finished with four fouls.

+“Some of it is a byproduct of playing on the road,” Sampson said.
+“We had five straight possessions where we had four fouls.
+It’s your first road game, tough environment.
+You can't blame the officials.”

 BIG PICTURE: